 Arbitrations can result in a number of carbon-producing activities, from travel to and from the hearing by witnesses, counsel, experts and tribunal members to the printing of lengthy submissions and even the use of multiple disposable coffee cups.
 The stated purpose of the Campaign for Greener Arbitration is to promote awareness of the environmental impact of arbitrations and produce best practice guides on the ways in which arbitration practitioners can act to minimise their carbon footprint.
-The Campaign sets out three areas in which practitioners can substantially reduce carbon emissions.
+The campaign sets out three areas in which practitioners can substantially reduce carbon emissions.
 These include:

-- adopting clean forms of energy; - · reducing the use of long-haul travel; and - reducing waste (such as by eliminating hard copy filings).
+- adopting clean forms of energy;

+- reducing the use of long-haul travel; and

+- reducing waste (such as by eliminating hard copy filings).

-The campaign established 'Green Protocols', 139 which set out specific measures designed to reduce the environmental footprint of a new or existing arbitration, such as the use of virtual conferences, hearings and witness preparation as the default format, and electronic filing of all submissions and document production.
+The campaign established 'Green Protocols', 151 which set out specific measures designed to reduce the environmental footprint of a new or existing arbitration, such as the use of virtual conferences, hearings and witness preparation as the default format, and electronic filing of all submissions and document production.
 The "Model Green Procedural Order" provides draft language that can be adopted by tribunals to implement sustainability measures in the procedural conduct of arbitration.

-Over 1,000 individual practitioners, arbitrators, law firms, arbitral centres, arbitration service providers and corporates have signed the Green Pledge, a commitment to introducing greener practices by implementing the principles set out by the Campaign.
+Almost 1,500 individual practitioners, arbitrators, law firms, arbitral centres, arbitration service providers and corporates have signed the Green Pledge, a commitment to introducing greener practices by implementing the principles set out by the campaign.
+In May 2023, the Scottish Arbitration Centre became the first institution to reference the Green Protocols in its arbitration rules, requiring parties, counsel, the tribunal and the Centre to consider the application of the Green Protocols at the commencement of proceedings.152